RdEl00/Data-Analysis-Projects/README.md

  `(To be changed)`

-This contains some projects that make up part of my portfolio.
+This repository contains some projects that make up part of my portfolio.
 Enjoy!

 ## [Investigating Netflix Movies](https://github.com/RdEl00/Investigating-Netflix-Movies)